WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 <section class="flex-cards">

-{% card(text="Multi-Channel Setup Guide", url="multichannel-dome-setup/1/", html=1) %}
+{% card(text="Planetarium Guide", url="planetarium-guide/1/", html=1) %}
 WWT can power multiple-projector planetarium domes and other high-end display systems.
-The <b>WWT Multi-Channel Dome Setup Guide</b> shows how to set up the software and configure your projector alignment.
+The <b>Planetarium Guide</b> shows how to configure your projector alignment, set up advanced controllers, and more.
 {% end %}

 {% card(text="Build your own dome", url="diy-planetarium-dome/1/", html=1) %}